Parton distributions need representative sampling: Sampling tests and hopscotch scans

 It is interesting to compare the CT18(Z) uncertainties with those from the NNPDF4.0 analysis \cite{Ball:2021leu} using either their Monte-Carlo (MC) or Hessian error sets.
-Recall that CT and MSHT groups perform analytic minimization of $\chi^2$ and provide Hessian eigenvector (EV) sets to estimate PDF uncertainties in applications.
-In the NNPDF4.0 approach, the error PDFs are constructed by training hyperoptimized neural networks on replicas of randomly fluctuated experimental data.
-The NNPDF error PDFs are provided in two formats, as the MC replica PDFs and a Hessian set that is obtained by post-fit conversion of replicas.
-By construction, the Hessian set preserves PDF uncertainties of the MC set.
-We use these Hessian eigenvectors to establish a Cartesian basis in space of NN PDF solutions.
+Recall that CT and MSHT groups perform analytic minimization of $\chi^2$ and provide Hessian EV sets to estimate PDF uncertainties in applications.

+In the NNPDF4.0 approach, the Monte-Carlo error PDFs are constructed by optimized training of neural networks on replicas of randomly fluctuated experimental data.
+Each replica fit achieves a good $\chi^2$ with respect to its fluctuated data set, while practically all MC replicas have a very high $\chi^2$ (by hundreds of units) with respect to the unfluctuated data.
+The individual MC PDFs are thus poor fits to the published (unfluctuated) data set -- but their average (called the ``central replica", or ``replica 0") agrees with the unfluctuated data much better \cite{Hou:2016sho}.
+The standard deviation on the ensemble of 1000 NNPDF replicas thus essentially provides a 68\% experimental error with fixed methodological settings, estimated around the central replica as the spread of best fits to randomly fluctuated data points for the chosen methodology, including selection (sampling) of experiments, training and cross validation algorithm, and treatment of systematic effects.

+To examine the dependence of $\chi^2$ from the NNPDF4.0 code on PDF parameters, as discussed in Sec.~\ref{sec:SamplingPDFs}, we will employ the NNPDF4.0 Hessian EV set -- 50 error PDFs, with 1 error PDF per each of $N_{\rm eig}=50$ EV directions, obtained by post-fit conversion of NNPDF4.0 MC replicas.
+In the NNPDF implementation, the Hessian set is centered on the NNPDF4.0 replica 0 and reproduces $1\sigma$ symmetric PDF uncertainties of the MC set, i.e., the regions containing 68\% of the MC replicas.
+Section~\ref{sec:HopscotchGood} illustrates that, indeed, the NNPDF4.0 Hessian ensemble reproduces well these regions.

+In the standard interpretation, however, Hessian eigenvectors form a basis in linear space populated by vectors of PDF solutions in the vicinity of the global minimum of $\chi^2$.
+The position of the global minimum obviously depends on the $\chi^2$ scheme.
+The approach that provides 1 EV set per EV direction is usually based on the expectation that the global minimum is very close to replica 0, and hence the $\chi^2$ is more or less symmetric with respect to replica 0.
+We will compare locations of replica 0 and global minima for two schemes, and then examine the $\chi^2$ dependence in this space.

 In Fig.~\ref{fig:ellipses_1}, red solid ellipses delineate the 68\% probability regions computed with the published NNPDF4.0 error PDFs and centered on the predictions from the NNPDF4.0 central replica.
 These uncertainties are substantially smaller than the CT18(Z) ones.
-The NNPDF4.0 Hessian ensemble renders very similar nominal uncertainties as the MC one, indicating that it provides an adequate representation of the log-likelihood $\chi^2$.